MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 For questions or feedback, contact the ATA team at [ATAEval@microsoft.com](mailto:ATAEval@microsoft.com).

-## Abnormal Sensitive Group Modification
+## Abnormal modification of sensitive groups

 **Description**